student-hemanth/Project_hack/README.md

 Dynamic Updates: Connection lines should adjust properly when shapes are moved.
 User Experience: The interface should be responsive, intuitive, and easy to use

+kindly use the web.html and web3.js to evalute the code Thank you